tristanpenman/whisper-rknn/notes/streaming.md

 Committed output is immutable.
 Conflicting output remains provisional until two consecutive inference passes agree on it.

 Agreement must be calculated using token IDs rather than rendered strings.
 String comparison is fragile around BPE boundaries and the Chinese vocabulary's Base64 decoding.
-Therefore, it will be necessary for the decoder to output token IDs in conjunction with the current text output.
+The current `TranscriptionHypothesis` already returns generated token IDs in conjunction with the cleaned text output, so a streaming layer can consume those IDs directly.

 ### Agreement Policy